 If you send me email with the subject Put me on your book email list I, claerbout @ stanford.edu will put your name on a (confidential) mailing list.

-All here now.
-Hooray! here BASIC EARTH IMAGING (BEI), 2010, We carry a raw 2-D seismic data set through all steps of data processing with (almost) all the computer code (F77) required.
+BASIC EARTH IMAGING (BEI), 2010, We carry a raw 2-D seismic data set through all steps of data processing with (almost) all the computer code (F77) required.
 Taught annually in fall quarter.
-Code library here here A few bits here EARTH SOUNDINGS ANALYSIS: Processing versus Inversion (PVI), 1992.
+Code library here here 2-D FT only here no EARTH SOUNDINGS ANALYSIS: Processing versus Inversion (PVI), 1992.
 Signal analysis.
-Introduction to inversion. here here not yet here IMAGING THE EARTH'S INTERIOR (IEI), 1985.
+Introduction to inversion. here here not yet here no IMAGING THE EARTH'S INTERIOR (IEI), 1985.
 My most widely quoted book, 300 pages, out of print, but here now!
-John Louie has created a magnificent Java adaptation of this class. here, mostly here,
+John Louie has created a magnificent Java adaptation of this class. here, mostly English,

-not yet here FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
-Some people say this book, my first one, is the most creative (though the most difficult). here, mostly here ,
+not yet here no FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
+Some people say this book, my first one, is the most creative (though the most difficult). here, mostly English ,

 Free advice for careers, for speakers, and for writers.

 - Learn about or download Ratfor 90 (improved Fortran) free from its author, Bob Clapp.

 - Unpack and compile your own Ratfor77 (Rational Fortran) translator.
 We don't support this anymore.
 It is the last version we did support.